jvherck/DiscordPyBotTemplate/README.md

 ---

-Would you like me to create a "Troubleshooting" section for when Black doesn't detect the `pyproject.toml` file correctly in the IDE?

 ## Usage

 This is a **boilerplate** - you're meant to clone/fork it and build your bot directly on top of it.
 This is your